 - Under File, there is the option to Publish to Web.
 Select this and it will give you the iframe code that you can embed into a Web Page in order to share the Report with groups of Users.

 If you would like to display the content of the Report in Softools then there are two options.
-One is as a homepage and one as a Dashboard Report for an App using a Template.
+One is as a Homepage and the other as a Dashboard Report - wither way you first have to make a Dashboard.

-4. Updating the Web Call to allow for Schedule Refresh of the Data
+Updating the Web Call for Schedule Refresh of the Data

 In Power BI there is the option to use Schedule Refresh for a Web Source in order to pull in the data from the source up to eight times a day.
 To take advantage of this feature we need to edit the API Call for data in order to authenticate properly against https://api-gateway.softools.net.

-In the Power BI desktop App open the data model:
+In the Power BI Web App open the data model:

 to: